Taiwoogbonyomi/yoga-wellness/README.md

 ### General features

+### Home Page

+The home page features the benefits of yoga and meditation and as a form of fitness.
+It also features the yoga class times, days and venues.

+### Gallery Page

+This page has different photos of people engaging in yoga as a form of meditation and fitness excercise.

+### Contact page

+The contact page consist of a sign up and enquiry form for yoga classes.

 ### Footer with social media icons

 I used font awesome to design the icon of the 4 social media icons found on the footer of the website.